mechanicalobject/mechanicalobject.github.io/_posts/2014-12-22-Writing-in-markdown-with-StackEdit.md

 tags: [blog, markdown, stackedit, writing articles] published : true
 ---

-**THIS POST WAS WRITTEN WHEN I WAS USING WORDPRESS TO HOST MY BLOG**

 As I shared with you in [About page]({{ site.baseurl }}{% link about/index.md %}){:target="_blank"},
 I am using [Markdown](http://daringfireball.net/projects/markdown/){:target="_blank"} for this blog.

+**DISCLAIMER !: THIS POST WAS WRITTEN WHEN I WAS USING WORDPRESS TO HOST MY BLOG**

 <!--more-->